Gregg Allman

 Gregory LeNoir Allman (December 8, 1947 – May 27, 2017) was an American musician, singer and songwriter.
 He was known for performing in the Allman Brothers Band.
-Allman grew up with an interest in rhythm and blues music, and the Allman Brothers Band fused it with rock music, jazz, and country at times.
-He wrote several of the band's biggest songs, including "Whipping Post", "Melissa", and "Midnight Rider".
-Allman also had a successful solo career, releasing seven studio albums.
-He was born and spent much of his childhood in Nashville, Tennessee, before relocating to Daytona Beach, Florida and then Macon, Georgia.
+Allman grew up with an interest in rhythm and blues music, and the Allman Brothers Band fused it with rock music, jazz, and country.
+He wrote several of the band's most popular songs, including "Whipping Post", "Melissa", and "Midnight Rider".
+Allman also had a successful solo career, releasing eight studio albums.
+He was born and spent much of his childhood in Nashville, Tennessee, before relocating to Daytona Beach, Florida, and then Macon, Georgia.